 Technology growth affects distribution execution in some ways.
 It makes the distribution role better in the following ways:

 If you want to create an effective distribution strategy, you should know that this is a multi-faceted and complex process.
 You have up to five distribution channels to choose from and a range of factors to think about.
-Whether you settle on the direct, indirect, intensive, exclusive, or selective marketing strategy, you need software to simplify the implementation process.
+Whether you settle on a direct, indirect, intensive, exclusive, or selective marketing strategy, you need software to simplify the implementation process.
 In addition, if you cannot develop a strategy alone, you can consult a professional.